nesrocks/NeoGeoPalFinder/README.md

 Run the program and press "C" to copy the "user" folder path to the clipboard.

 Understanding the PNG:
 - Palette colors are arranged sequentially.
 Each palette is 16 colors (32 bytes from the binary file).
-So there is a 1x16 pixel are at the top left representing the first palette.
+So there is a 1x16 pixel area at the top left representing the first palette.
 - Then the next palette is positioned beneath it.
 This goes on until the max png height is reached (this can be redefined in the ini file).
 - This forms a column.
 The next palettes will be positioned on the next column to the right and so on.
 - If there is not enough room in the image for all palettes then more pngs will be created and each will be named a page number.